 Exchange of Information

 Unless negotiated otherwise, reviews will be returned in two electronic document files: one with all suggested corrections/changes/options highlighted (or “redlined”) using Microsoft Word’s Track Changes feature and another that incorporates all suggested corrections/changes/options into the text and enables reading without all the interruptions of stricken text, highlights, and extra coding.
-Notes and comments will be placed in the margins of both files; these will consist of information including suggested deletions or relocations or expansions of text; ideas for different terms, phrases, or structures that might work better; compliments about especially well-worded or well-structured parts of your work; and/or illustrations of possible adjustments to offer alternatives.
+Notes and comments will be placed in the margins of both files; these will consist of information including explanations related to suggested deletions or relocations or expansions of text; ideas for different terms, phrases, or structures that might work better; compliments about especially well-worded or well-structured parts of your work; and/or illustrations of possible adjustments to offer alternatives.

 Work will be exchanged regularly in electronic format through email and/or Internet uploads and file sharing, as discussed and agreed.
 Provision for one final disk (or flash drive, thumb drive, jump drive, or other compact storage device) copy may be arranged.
 One final paper copy may also be provided upon request (though printing charges and postage may, depending on size, be added to the overall project cost).